 - Train youth group volunteers about incoming preteens.
 Help youth group staff understand the difference between a middle schooler and a preteen.
-An instant primer is the Understanding Preteens book in the Preteen Launchables Kit (Group).
+Consider using resources to educate your staff on how to minister to these students.
 Encourage volunteers to connect with two preteens at each meeting and follow up with those kids by sending a note.

 Preteen Issue #3: Lost in Transition

 Many preteens said they struggled transitioning to the youth program for fear-related reasons.
 They resisted leaving their comfort zones in the children’s ministry where they’d spent years connecting with adults and peers.
 They felt they’d become vital participants within that program.
 Joining a new team — and starting at the bottom of the pile — is intimidating, especially with all the other changes preteens are experiencing.